kalenpatton/gt-sustainability-tour/database/README.md

 Setup the database yourself:

-1. Install MySQL Server and MySQL Workbench
+1. Install MySQL Server and MySQL Workbench.

 2. Start the MySQL Server.